 City of Vancouver

-Although not completely within Metro Vancouver itself, other important regions in the Lower Mainland include the following:
+Although not within Metro Vancouver itself, other important regions in the Lower Mainland are listed below.

 Sea to Sky Region